 This feature also works on a selection of multiple blocks of the same type.
 For example, if we wished to connect 5 inputs to 1 output, we can select our inputs a drag them on the output.
-All the inputs blocks will be patch to a room block thru sources, and the room is patch to the output thru a master block.
-(With the default stereo room that can be changed later)
+All the input blocks will be patched to a room block through sources, and the room is a patch to the output through a master block.
+(With the default stereo room that can be changed later.)

 The drag and drop feature also allows reorganizing the blocks of the same type.
 This means that you can now change the order of already created blocks.
 This gives to the setup page a more ergonomic and flexible feel.

 !> Important to note that this will be changing the index number of the source.
 So be careful with automation already created.
 This is specific to OSC like using the plugins with OSC where the index is important.
 Not the case with software sources/inputs which use a different ID system.

 We can also reorganize sources inside rooms.
 Again, a simple drag and drop allows this smooth reorganization.
 This modification is mirrored on the Setup page.

 In our effort to make SPAT Revolution easier to use, we created a small utility to help you set up new SPAT sessions.
 This is used mainly when dealing with hardware I/O.

 To open it, you can either:

 Setup Wizardbutton in the top menu of the Setup page

 ALT + W(The shortcut may not work in Windows)